Sierra Leone

 Background

 In 1961, Sierra Leone became independent of the UK.
-While Sierra Leone held free and fair elections in 1962 and 1967, Siaka STEVENS - Sierra Leone’s second prime minister - quickly reverted to authoritarian tendencies, outlawing most political parties and ruling from 1967 to 1985.
+Sierra Leone held free and fair elections in 1962 and 1967, but Siaka STEVENS -- Sierra Leone’s second prime minister -- quickly reverted to authoritarian tendencies, outlawing most political parties and ruling from 1967 to 1985.
 In 1991, Sierra Leonean soldiers launched a civil war against STEVENS’ ruling party.
 The war caused tens of thousands of deaths and displaced more than 2 million people (about one third of the population).
-In 1998, a Nigerian-led West African coalition military force intervened, installing Tejan KABBAH - who was originally elected in 1996 - as prime minister.
+In 1998, a Nigerian-led West African coalition military force intervened, installing Tejan KABBAH -- who was originally elected in 1996 -- as prime minister.
 In 2002, KABBAH officially announced the end of the war.
-Since 1998, Sierra Leone has conducted uninterrupted democratic elections, dominated by the two main political parties.
+Since 1998, Sierra Leone has conducted democratic elections dominated by the two main political parties, the Sierra Leone People’s Party (SLPP) and the All People’s Congress (APC) party.
 In 2018, Julius Maada BIO of the Sierra Leone People’s Party won the presidential election that saw a high voter turnout despite some allegations of voter intimidation.
-The next presidential election is scheduled for March 2023.
+BIO won again in June 2023, although irregularities were noted that called into question the integrity of the results.
+In October 2023, the Government of Sierra Leone and the main opposition party, the All People’s Congress, signed the Agreement for National Unity to boost cooperation between political parties and begin the process of reforming the country’s electoral system.

 Visit the Definitions and Notes page to view a description of each topic.